jdeebs/countdown-timer/README.md

 #JS

-Track the current time (elapsedTime).
+Declare a variable to track the current time (elapsedTime).
 Declare a variable to control start/stop (intervalId).
-Store the start time and updated time (startTime, updatedTime).
+Declare a variable to store the start time and updated time (startTime, updatedTime).

 Start the stopwatch.
 Record the startTime.